- Knowledge Base

 The second case is bursts of noise around the 2.4 GHz spectrum.

 The 2.4 GHz band is a pretty crowded place.
-It’s used by many devices, such as cordless telephones, Bluetooth devices, or even microwave ovens.
-This can cause a significant decrease in speed, or sometimes the total blocking of the WiFi signal.
+Many devices use it, including Bluetooth devices, cordless phones, and even microwave ovens.
+This can cause a significant decrease in speed, or sometimes the total blocking of the Wi-Fi signal.
 The 5 GHz band is much less congested, which means you will likely get more stable connections and witness higher speeds.

 Pros | Cons | |